mcfarlm3/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 The measurement name describes the schema, the tags store common metadata, and the fields store variable numeric data.

-InfluxDB queries merge data that falls within the same [measurement](/influxdb/v2.0/reference/glossary/#measurement), so it's better to differentiate data with separate [tags](/influxdb/v2.0/reference/glossary/#tag) than with detailed measurement, tag, or field names.
-If you encode data in a measurement name or key, you must use a regular expression to query the data, making some queries less efficient and more complicated.
+If you encode data in a measurement name, tag key, or field key, you must use a regular expression to query the data, making some queries less efficient and more complicated.
 {{% oss-only %}}

-In addition, increased cardinality of measurement names and field keys may further hurt performance because indexing assumes that they will have low cardinality.
+In addition, the increased cardinality of measurement names and field keys may further hurt performance because indexing assumes that they will have low cardinality.
 {{% /oss-only %}}

 ### Example line protocol schemas